 2. Enable Two-Factor Authentication

-After this, you have the opportunity to create app passwords.
+After this, you’ll have the opportunity to create app passwords.
 Some apps, like Mail on iOS and Outlook, don’t support two-factor authentication.
-Thus, you can create special app passwords that will allow you to sign in on those apps.
+Thus, you can create special one-time app passwords that allow you to sign in on those apps.

 3. Update Your Recovery Information

-4. Review Account History Regularly
+4. Review Your Account History Regularly

 5. Beware Phishing Emails